MEMU: Operation

 The system uses multiple electrical units operating on 25 kV AC drawn from overhead lines.
 The trailer coaches have two toilets for passengers and one for the crew.

 The train can run up to 200 km between Eastern Ghat and Western Ghat.
 The rakes have a maximum permitted speed of 105 km/h on broad-gauge tracks.
 The motorcoaches use DC traction motors.
-In 2017, ICF flagged off an LHB hybrid AC-AC MEMU rake based on the 1,600 HP Medha DEMU architecture.
 These rakes use asynchronous traction motors and have a maximum designed speed of 110 km/h.
 These use a stainless steel body.
 Two of them operate on South Central Railways.

-ICF launched new MEMUs capable to operate at 110–130 km/hr.
+ICF launched new MEMUs capable to operate at 110–130 km/h.
 The construction cost is ₹ 26 crore per unit and can carry 2,618 passengers.
 This train has a three phase traction motor and operates on 25 kV current which saves 35% energy.
 It offers GPS-based passenger information systems and announcement in coaches.
 It has double leaf sliding doors, gangways, CCTV cameras and aluminium luggage racks.
 The driver's cabin has AC and the coach has an emergency communication facility.
 It is designed to operate between cities 200–300 km away in Uttar Pradesh.
 The train may start in February 2019.